jahnvi-tanwar/Multithreading-python/README.md

 Create files, process them and then store the output in new files.
 Complete the task faster with multithreading in python.

+# Key Concept
+Multithreading - Multithreading is defined as the ability of a processor to execute multiple threads concurrently.

 # Task Performed

 - For this experiment blocks of 100, 200, 300, 400 and 500 files were given as input.